The Subject Matter Expert (A Misunderstood Product Owner Stance)

 - The SME has the abilities to specify work up to a great level of detail.
 Since SMEs are, like the term says, typically experts in their business, domain or technical field, they know all about all the tiny little details.
 And most of them aren’t afraid to make sure that everybody knows.
 And so one of the traps of having SME Product Owners, is that they can talk about all the details for hours.
 It’s not uncommon that meetings take way longer than expected and that all the tiny details were discussed, but nobody really understands the goals that we’re working towards.

-- Another risky behavior that SMEs frequently display, is to both be Product Owner and Development Team member.
+- Another risky behavior that SMEs frequently display, is to both be Product Owner and Developer.
 For example; being both Product Owner and Software/Enterprise Architect or being both Product Owner and Business Developer or maybe being both Customer Journey Expert and Product Owner.
 There is obviously a risk in having multiple jobs and roles in the team, however, being the senior or expert on the team often reveals the pitfall of stepping in and doing it yourself.
 It wouldn’t be the first time that the senior Developer or Architect would rearrange the codebase overnight or during the weekend.
-Neither would it be a first timer for a “Marketing Product Owner” to redesign the whole marketing campaign plans overnight…
+Neither would it be a first-timer for a “Marketing Product Owner” to redesign the whole marketing campaign plans overnight…

 - Other associated behaviors with the Subject Matter Expert type of Product Owner are: being the architect, being the technical (development) expert, being the test manager, being the senior (technical) person on the team who decides on all the details, being the (UX) designer, being a micromanager, distributing tasks amongst team-members, reducing effort estimates by the Development Team.